kaust-rccl/ksl-docs/docs/source/soft_env/job_schd/slurm/shaheen_cpu_jobs.rst

     scontrol show job $SLURM_JOBID
     srun ./a.out

-A maximum of 4 cpus and full node memory on a node can requested.
+A maximum of 8 cpus (4 cores) and full node memory on a node can requested.
 Below the job requests approximately half of a nodes memory:

 .. code-block:: bash